Double Major Options for Accounting Students

 Finance majors study methods of obtaining and managing capital.
 Bachelor’s programs in finance typically cover asset classes, investing techniques, risk management, and financial analysis.

-Accounting and finance complement each other, making a double major in accounting and finance a natural and popular option.
+Accounting and finance complement each other, making an accounting and finance double major a natural and popular option.
 This academic path also helps you develop the analytical, strategic, and management skills that are increasingly vital to the accounting profession.

 Information Systems